 Depending on your PCI Level, you may be required to report PCI compliance using one or more of three types of reports:

 - Self-Assessment Questionnaire (SAQ) – The SAQ helps merchants to self-evaluate their compliance with the PCI DSS Requirements.
-Completing the SAQ involves answering a set of “yes” or “no” questions and submitting these responses along with an Attestation of Compliance (AoC).
+Completing the SAQ involves answering a set of “yes” or “no” questions.
+Then. submitting these responses along with an Attestation of Compliance (AoC).

 - Report on Compliance (RoC) – Completing the RoC also evaluates an organization’s compliance with the PCI DSS Requirements, especially if it handles large amounts of card payment transactions annually.
 The RoC is typically completed by a Qualified Security Assessor (QSA) following a successful on-site audit of an organization’s PCI compliance.

 - Attestation of Compliance (AOC) – Like the RoC, the AoC demonstrates that an organization has successfully complied with applicable PCI DSS Requirements.
-It is completed with the help of an SSC-certified QSA, who must verify and attest to an organization’s PCI compliance.
+An SSC-certified QSA completes the process by verifying and attesting to an organization’s PCI compliance

-Besides providing guidance on PCI compliance best practices, PCI compliance management partners like RSI Security also offer QSA and ASV services, ensuring your organization is well-equipped to keep CHD and SAD secure in the long term.
-As your organization grows, outsourcing PCI compliance management to a reputable PCI DSS partner will enable you to focus on streamlining the day-to-day activities without worrying about data security risks.
+PCI compliance management partners like RSI Security provide expert guidance on PCI best practices.
+They also deliver QSA and ASV services to help your organization secure CHD and SAD for the long term.
+As your organization grows, outsourcing PCI management to a reputable PCI DSS partner allows you to focus on daily operations without worrying about data security risks.

 When outsourcing PCI compliance management, you should also keep in mind that your organization will likely benefit most from these services if your internal team works hand-in-hand with your compliance partner.
-Senior-level staff, such as the Chief Information Security Officer (CISO), and junior staff, such as help desk personnel, must be willing to share the appropriate amount of information requested, provide access to data environments, or optimize existing controls.
-However, your PCI compliance management partner should be able to meet your compliance needs and pose minimal risk to data security and your broader organization.
+Both senior-level staff, like the Chief Information Security Officer (CISO), and junior staff, such as help desk personnel, must actively participate in the compliance process.
+They need to share relevant information, provide access to data environments, and help optimize existing controls.
+At the same time, your PCI management partner should meet your compliance needs while posing minimal risk to data security and the broader organization.

 Learn More About PCI Compliance Management

 Partnering with an experienced PCI compliance specialist is the most effective way to outsource PCI compliance management.
-RSI Security has worked with countless organizations to help them get started on implementing sustainable PCI compliance infrastructure year-round.
+RSI Security has helped countless organizations build and maintain sustainable, year-round PCI compliance infrastructure.

 Contact RSI Security today to learn more and get started!